material-motion/material-motion/concepts/patterns.md

 For example, a Plan of "fade in" could reasonably be fulfilled by a system animation.
 The same Plan could also be fulfilled by a custom interpolation function.
 The Plan doesn't know or care how it's fulfilled - that's the Execution's discretion.

-Good systems of Execution carefully consider runtime performance, battery life when applicable, and event coordination.
+Good systems of Execution will carefully balance runtime performance, power consumption, and event coordination.

 **Events**: Executions can ask to receive the following events: